1. Types of Spanish ham

 To get the most out of the oak trees, there is the “vareado” (a person hitting the tree with a long stick) used to bring down the acorns so that the pigs can enjoy them freshly when fallen from the tree.

-The ham production process is slow and laborious.
+The spanish ham production process is slow and laborious.
 It can last between 15 months and 3 years.
 The process consists of 5 stages:

 In this stage there are extreme quality controls to ensure that the meat arrives in proper sanitary conditions, rejecting any non-compliant product.
 The analysis is taken place to define the type of Iberian ham that it’s going to become after the whole process.